cacophony-wj/LeS/README.md

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the Pre-Installation step.
 If this still doesn't work, ensure that you are not running Wabbajack as an Administrator.

-**MEGA files stuck at _100%_**

-The files from MEGA are very large and must be verified.
-Please be extremely patient and allow each file to hash for at least 30 minutes, up to two hours if you are not using a solid-state drive.
-If you are certain you can't download the files any other way, try manual download from the Manifest in Wabbajack's lower-left corner.
+**All downloads from Lover's Lab are failing.**

+Lover's Lab is much more restrictive about automated downloads to users outside of the United States.
+Attempt to use a free- or budget- VPN with a terminus in the United States to automate your downloads.
+If you do not have such an option, you will need to download the LL mods manually, as per the manifest section below.

 **MEGA download cap exceeded.**

 This shouldn't happen unless you download the list multiple times or download multiple Wabbajack lists.
 Sometimes it does anyway.
 Try signing up for a MEGA account, or if you have already done so, try logging out of it and downloading anonymously (although much more slowly).
+I can't tell you to do it, but a VPN _has been known_ to circumvent some of **MEGA**'s restrictions.

+**Downloading from the Manifest**

+Sometimes no matter what anyone tries, a file will not download from Wabbajack for some reason.
+If that happens to you, go to the _www.wabbajack.org_ website, find the gallery entry for _Licentia_, click _Archive Search_ and type _the filename_ of each mod you cannot download automatically.
+They can be downloaded from the _link_ icon (looks like a chain link).
+Ensure that any files you download go to your _Licentia_ downloads directory.
+Just save them there, do _not_ open them and definitely do _not_ extract them.
+Close Wabbajack, reopen it, and click the **PLAY** button again.

 **Wabbajack cannot continue because of unknown files.**